Riesz representers for the rest of us: Riesz regression

-It might seem that our only accomplishment, besides providing a tool for deriving the EIF of certain estimands, is recovering the weights for the reweighting (IPW-style) estimators of our examples.
-The real strength of this framework lies in what's called Riesz regression.
+So far, we have used Riesz representers as a convenient theoretical tool for deriving EIFs of certain reweighting (IPW-style) estimands.
+However, the real strength of this framework lies in the development of so-called Riesz regression methods, which can directly learn Riesz representers from data.
 As we briefly discussed, semiparametric estimators that use machine learning are based on the EIF of the statistical estimand.
 For instance, TMLE iteratively updates initial estimates of nuisance parameters until the EIF has an expected value of zero.
 These procedures, therefore, require generating estimates of each of the nuisance parameters that appear in the EIF.
 Some nuisance parameters are easy to estimate with off-the-shelf algorithms.
 For example, in the case of the ATE, we can estimate the propensity score using any machine learning algorithm capable of binary classification.
 For many other statistical estimands, however, estimating one or more of the EIF's nuisance parameters is hard.
-Consider Eq. \ref{eq:nde}; its EIF (Eq. \ref{eq:eif:nde}) includes a conditional density ratio of the mediator: $f(M \mid A=0, W)\cdot f(M \mid A=1, W)^{-1}$.
+Consider Eq. \ref{eq:nde}; its EIF (Eq. \ref{eq:eif:nde}) includes a conditional density ratio of the mediator: $f(M \mid A=0, W)\cd f(M \mid A=1, W)^{-1}$.
 If the mediator is high-dimensional (e.g., consisting of many variables), then this density ratio can be challenging to estimate using off-the-shelf machine learning algorithms.
+(We note that under this simple data generating mechanism, one could re-parameterize the EIF to include only easy-to-estimate nuisance parameters,\cite{Diaz2021-gi} but such reparameterization is not possible under more complex---and likely more realistic---data generating mechanisms that involve non-discrete (e.g., continuous or multivariate) intermediate confounders and non-discrete mediators.\cite{Rudolph2024-mx} In these more complex settings where nuisance parameters involving multivariate or continuous conditional densities cannot be re-parameterized away, Riesz regression may be a more practical solution.)

 As an alternative, we can directly estimate Riesz representers with the so-called Riesz loss function.\citep{chernozhukov2021automatic} An estimator that minimizes the empirical expectation of the Riesz loss is referred to as a Riesz regression.
 In what follows, $f_\theta(X)$ denotes some model with parameters $\theta$ that takes as input the variables $X$ and returns a numeric vector.
-For example, $f_\theta$ could be a neural network with node weights $\theta$.\citep{chernozhukov2022riesznet} The Riesz representer $\alpha(X)$ can be directly estimated by minimizing the mean-squared error loss:
+For example, $f_\theta$ could be a neural network with node weights $\theta$.\citep{chernozhukov2022riesznet} The Riesz representer $\alpha(X)$ can be directly estimated by minimizing the empirical mean-squared error loss within some function class $\mathcal{F}_n$: